-Transport Responds in English Responds in home language A
+Transport Responds in English Responds in home language TO SECOND e.g. Pick up the pen

-Animals Responds in English Responds in home language M
+Animals Responds in English Responds in home language

 Give the child some simple instructions using some of the key words they've demonstrated an understanding of.